Lesson 4: How Big Is the Forex Market?

 Because forex markets deal with currencies, finding buyers willing to meet your asking price is relatively easy.

 Moreover, the forex market’s 24-hour day, five-days-a-week, and decentralized operation allow it to facilitate trades from virtually anywhere with an internet connection worldwide.
-This ensures you’ll never be at a want of an active exchange.
+This ensures you’ll never be without an active exchange.

 It is for these reasons—accessible, decentralized, and no shortage of available buyers—that the forex market is widely recognized as the world’s most liquid market.